hughsk/from2/README.md

 ### See Also

 - [from2-array](https://github.com/binocarlos/from2-array) - Create a from2 stream based on an array of source values.
+- [from2-string](https://github.com/yoshuawuyts/from2-string) - Create a stream from a string.
+Sugary wrapper around from2.

 ## License ##